Seahawks rookie receiver Jaxon Smith-Njigba returns to practice after wrist surgery

 Notes

 — Cornerback Devon Witherspoon, who has been out three weeks due to a hamstring issue, was not seen during the portion of practice open to the media.
-Carroll said the team hoped Witherspoon, the fifth overall pick, would return to practice this week.
+Carroll said the team hoped Witherspoon, the fifth overall choice, would return to practice this week.
 He has been taking part in walk-throughs.

-— Safety Jamal Adams, who was activated off the physically unable to perform list last week, was also not seen during the portion of practice open to the media.
+— Safety Jamal Adams, who was activated off the physically unable to perform list last week, also was not seen during the portion of practice open to the media.
 However, linebacker Jordyn Brooks was on the field and took part fully in the portion of practice open to the media.

 — Others who did not appear to be practicing included defensive linemen Mike Morris and Cameron Young and linebackers Darrell Taylor and Derick Hall.
 Hall suffered a shoulder injury against Green Bay.